 About the Blue Line Extension

-Full route map from Oak Grove Parkway in Brooklyn Park at the north, south and then southeast at Brooklyn Center, to Lyndale Avenue, south to Target Field.The METRO Blue Line Light Rail Transit (BLRT) Extension is proposed to operate on 13.5 miles of track connecting downtown Minneapolis to the communities of North Minneapolis, Robbinsdale, Crystal, and Brooklyn Park.
-The proposed project would provide transit improvements in the highly traveled northwest area of the Twin Cities Metropolitan Area and a one-seat ride from Brooklyn Park to MSP airport and Mall of America.
-The BLRT Extension project provides an opportunity to invest in BIPOC communities and reduce regional disparities.
+Full route map from Oak Grove Parkway in Brooklyn Park at the north, south and then southeast at Brooklyn Center, to Lyndale Avenue, south to Target Field.The METRO Blue Line Extension is proposed to operate on 13.4 miles of track connecting downtown Minneapolis to the communities of North Minneapolis, Robbinsdale, Crystal, and Brooklyn Park.
+This light rail project would provide transit improvements in the highly traveled northwest area of the Twin Cities metro region and a one-seat ride from Brooklyn Park to MSP Airport and Mall of America.
+The project provides an opportunity to invest in BIPOC communities and reduce regional disparities.

-Connecting with the existing METRO Blue Line at Target Field Station, the BLRT Extension and its 12 new stations will be part of an integrated system of transitways serving the region, including connections to METRO Green Line, Northstar Commuter Rail line, bus rapid transit lines, existing bus service, and proposed future transitways.
+Connecting with the existing METRO Blue Line at Target Field Station, the extension and its 12 new stations will be part of an integrated system of transitways serving the region, including connections to METRO Green Line, Northstar commuter rail line, bus rapid transit lines, existing bus service, and proposed future transitways.

 This route will: